Please visit us at curriculumspecialists.weebly.com to check out all of our new guides.

 Get organized!

-Figure out what sections to include in your curriculum guide.
-As a teacher, here's what is most useful:
+include in your curriculum guide.
+As a teacher, here's what is most

 - Chapter Questions that help students process important themes, while hitting key Common Core Standards.
 A good set of questions spiral from basic understanding to analysis, and vary in what they ask the student to do.
 For instance, students might draw a response, complete a graphic organizer, or write a mini-dialogue from the perspective of a character.
 Here is a sample prompt for Laurie Halse Anderson’s CHAINS: Create simple sketches for Elihu Lockton, Curzon, and Isabel.
 Add a large speech bubble to each character.
 Write the words, “The real meaning of liberty is . . .” at the top of each speech bubble.
 Then, do the following:

-· Provide a concluding statement that summarizes your position.
+Provide a concluding statement that summarizes your

 - a Pulling It All Together section where students take what they've learned from your book and do something with it.
 It can be a writing assignment, a project, a debate etc. Given the push for informational text in the CCSS, this is an ideal place to include some nonfiction reading to supplement your book.
 For Losing It, we researched and wrote our own text about bullying and then guided students through a debate about what should be done with bullies in schools.